rphair/frankenwallet/docs/cardano/index.md

 ... and then continue to the page afterward with recommendations for Cardano "light wallet", DeFi, and dApp users.

-{: .new-title }
-> coming soon: Stake pool operator scripts
+## Stake pool operator scripts

->
-> Many operators will likely be interested in a secure environment for the stake pool operator scripts, which is scheduled for integration testing & documentation after the October 2025 web site extensions: i.e. some time early in November.
-An introduction to the SPO Scripts workflow will appear here shortly afterward.
+Many operators have come to depend on Cardano's [StakePool Operator Scripts (SPOS)](https://github.com/gitmachtl/scripts) and so — although these scripts may not be necessary for operators who are fluent with `cardano-cli` commands and comfortable managing blockchain resources manually — these scripts should be considered compatible with the Frankenwallet.

+These operators should please continue through this section in order to the [SPO Scripts](/cardano/scripts) subsection, which will help them get started quickly and safely with using these scripts in the Frankenwallet.

 ## Third party software not required